natzar/Robin/README.md

 # ~ Robin ~
-16/1/2016 - Author: Beto López @betoayesa <betolopezayesa@gmail.com>

-Crawling &amp; Scraping Php Toolkit and command line wrapper.
-Google, Instagram, Vine, Twitter, Ebay, Pinterest, and more to come.
+A command line php tool to organize and run several pieces of code from different sources that extracts content from websites.
-Here, the term "Robot" refers to a piece of code that does crawling and scraping of one or more urls in the same domain.
+Here, the term "Robot" refers to a piece of code that does crawling and scraping in a especific way.

-The Robots are some from my own, and some taken from Internet.
+Some Robots are from my own, and some taken from Internet.

-Dependencies (included): Using Simplehtmldom, PhpCrawler, UAgent.
+Dependencies (included): Simplehtmldom, PhpCrawler, UAgent.

-####Usage:

-	php robin.php <Robot's Name> <command> <keyword|arguments|parameters>

-The command argument is a method from <Robot's name> class.

-For example: `php robin.php Pinterest download "garden party"`

-`download` it's a method from Pinterest class.
-And "garden party" is the keyword used by `download` method.

-## Install

-Get the last version by forking 'develop' branch.
-Release 0.1.0 it's pretty basic and buggy.
-Master branch is equal to release 0.1.0.

-### Available robots
+### Available Robots

     - Pinterest: Download all images matching a search query
-    - Instagram: Profile photo, first 20 photos from an account
+    - Instagram: Latest Photo, Profile photo, first 20 photos from an account
     - Twitter: Auto favorite all tweets matching your search query
     - Ebay: Download all products from a category
-    - Google: SERPS matching a search query
+    - Google: SERPS matching a search query, Adwords scraping, ...
     - Vine: Un-official Vine api wrapper...
 Like, comment, favorite ....
     - ElPais: Spain's newspaper.
 Get all News from category
     - Android Market: Get app details